-To make sure that your customers are receiving the best service that your business has to offer, consider creating a bespoke customer service model.
-Having this in place will ensure that your staff know what to do when a complaint comes in and how they can deal with it in a professional manner.
+To make sure that your customers are receiving the best service that your business has to offer, you should consider creating a bespoke customer service model.
+Having this in place will ensure that your staff knows what to do when a complaint comes in and how they can deal with it in a professional manner.

 Below, we’ve outlined how you can create this model, what should be included and how it can be implemented in the workplace.